O1ahmad/ansible-role-grafana/README.md

  #### Plugins

  Grafana supports data source, panel, and app plugins.
 This role provides a list variable, `grafana_plugins`, which supports specification of a list of hashes detailing the name and version of the plugin to download.
-For more information about installing plugins, refer to Grafana's official plugins [documentation](https://grafana.com/docs/grafana/latest/plugins/installation/) and see [here](https://grafana.com/grafana/plugins?orderBy=weight&direction=asc) a reference to the  plugins available for download.
+For more information about installing plugins, refer to Grafana's official plugins [documentation](https://grafana.com/docs/grafana/latest/plugins/installation/) and see [here](https://grafana.com/grafana/plugins?orderBy=weight&direction=asc) for a reference to available plugins.

  `[grafana_plugins: <entry>:] name:` <string> (**default**: *required*)
 - name of the Grafana plugin to download